23 Jan Maggi Hambling Lavender Hill London 1984

 At the house to do the shoot, we looked at her studio then she went to the bathroom to touch up and said I mustn’t come in…so of course I went in… and took this picture.
 The shoot was done in under 15 minutes.

-Every time I saw Maggie afterwards, she ignored me.
-At the time I couldn’t figure out why but later realised it was probably because I didn’t go back to her with the pictures – though I probably didn’t look at them myself for ages, I was always really slow – but I didn’t tell her this and I should’ve sent her them to choose one- I was young and stupid and didn’t realise the consequence of my actions.
+Every time I saw Maggi afterwards, she ignored me.
+At the time I couldn’t figure out why but later realised it was probably because I didn’t go back to her with the pictures – though I probably didn’t look at them myself for ages, I was always really slow – but I didn’t tell her this and I should’ve sent her them to choose one- I was young and naive and unaware of my responsibilities or wha might be expected of me.